Prompt Rules

 Topic

-Reports or blocks content related to restricted or disallowed topics, such as negative sentiment, self-harm, violence, or other harmful subjects.
-You can configure a list of predefined topics to trigger a block action, or choose to report all detected topics.
-Supported actions:
+You can select predefined topics to trigger a block action, or choose to report all detected topics.

-- Report Only – Detects supported topics and includes them in the response for visibility and analysis.
+- Report - Detect supported topics and include them in the response for visibility and analysis.

-- Block – Flags responses containing selected topics from your block list as "blocked".
+- Block - Flag responses containing selected topics from your list as "blocked".

 Actions